 A few days later the horse returned, bringing with it six wild horses.
 “How fantastic!
 You are so lucky,” his neighbours told him.
 “Now you will be rich!”
 “Maybe,” the farmer replied.

-The following week the farmer’s son was breaking-in one of the wild horses when it threw him to the ground and broke his leg.
+The following week the farmer’s son was breaking-in one of the wild horses when it kicked out and broke his leg.
 “Oh no!” the neighbours cried.
 “Such bad luck, all over again!”
 “Maybe,” the farmer replied.

-When we interpret a situation as an ‘opportunity’ or a ‘disaster’ it shapes the way that we respond.
+When we interpret a situation as an ‘opportunity’ or a ‘disaster’ it shapes our emotions and the way that we respond.
 But the story of the Taoist Farmer shows that we can never truly know how a situation is going to turn out.

 There are no intrinsic ‘opportunities’ or ‘threats’.
-There is only what has happened and how we choose to respond to it.
+There is only what has happened and how we choose to respond.

 Are you facing a ‘disaster’ at the moment?
 How might you turn it into an opportunity?